HackYourFutureBelgium/sql-database/week1/README.md

 We will be querying the `world` [<sup>[3]</sup>](#references) database.

 Let’s get started!
-We should get acquainted with the `city` table.
+We should get familiar with the `city` table.

 If you haven't, [connect to your MySQL server](#setup), and then type the following: